invariantlabs-ai/testing/README.md

 To run without coverage, do `pytest -s -vv tests/`.

-To run with coverage, do `pytest --cov=invariant_runner --cov-report=html -s -vv tests/`.
+To run with coverage, do `pytest --cov=invariant --cov-report=html -s -vv tests/`.